ansible-collections/ibm_zos_cics/docs/source/modules.rst

         state: "initial"

-In the above example the global catalog will be created at the data set location *REGIONS.ABCD0001.DFHGCD* and the CICS load libraries can be found at the location *CICSTS61.CICS*, meaning the library SDFHLOAD could be found at *CICSTS61.CICS.SDFHLOAD*.
+In the above example, the global catalog will be created at the data set location *REGIONS.ABCD0001.DFHGCD*, and the CICS load libraries can be found at the location *CICSTS61.CICS*, which means that the SDFHLOAD library could be found at *CICSTS61.CICS.SDFHLOAD*.

-These groups can be placed in a `module_defaults`_ section meaning all the CICS provisioning modules will use the same high level qualifier for the regions data sets, and the location of the CICS installation only has to be declared once for all the modules.
+These groups can be placed in a `module_defaults`_ section, which means that all the CICS provisioning modules will use the same high level qualifier for the regions data sets, and the location of the CICS installation only has to be declared once for all the modules.

-To override a specific task's data set location and/or name you can provide an additional parameter to the ``region_data_sets`` group as shown in the example for a global catalog data set below.
+To override the data set location, the data set name, or both for a specific task, you can provide an additional parameter to the ``region_data_sets`` group as shown in the example for a global catalog data set below.